'Dedication and bravery': Upper Yoder officers commended for Ferndale fire rescue

 "Your actions on April 3, 2021, were of the highest standards of the Upper Yoder Township Police Department," police Chief Don Hess said.
 "On behalf of the Upper Yoder Township board and I, we commend you for your dedication and bravery."

-Four girls ages 12 to 14 are in custody, accused of setting fire to an unoccupied duplex in the 500 block of Victory Avenue in Ferndale.
+Four girls ages 12 to 14 are in custody, accused of setting fire to an unoccupied duplex in the 500 block of Vickroy Avenue in Ferndale.
 The fire quickly spread to neighboring homes.

 "We knocked and no one answered," he said.
 "We ended up kicking the door in.
 Collin and I ran through flames and got them out."